devsoc-unsw/structs.sh/docs/feat-record-visualisation-session/api-contract.md

 Read behaviour:

-- return `Cache-Control: public, max-age=300, immutable` only when snapshots have no expiry/revocation requirement that conflicts with caching;
-- otherwise use a short cache lifetime and revalidate;
+- return `Cache-Control: no-store` on snapshot responses, including successful reads and unavailable/error responses, because expiry and revocation can change availability;
 - do not return internal `id`, `owner_subject`, or revocation metadata;
 - return `404` for malformed, missing, expired, and revoked IDs so callers cannot distinguish them.